HumptyDu/HumptyDu/README.md

 - 👋 Hi, I’m @HumptyDu, also known as Shady
 - 👀 Interested in all kinds of development with a focus on web development
-- 🌱 I’m currently focusing on learning security(encryption) and networking
+- 🌱 I’m currently focusing on learning security (encryption)
 - 📫 shadyashraf2002@gmail.com
 - 📞 306-914-8918
 - 📌 Ottawa, Ontario, Canada